 Grand Chief Samuel Gargan noted that a lot of the agenda items are in the binders.
 We don't really need to get into the agenda items unless we have questions.
 The JRP we have information, Mackenzie Gas we got information on that too.
-Access and Benefits there hasn't been a meeting and it has to be determined.
+Access & Benefits - there hasn't been a meeting.
 We still need someone to serve on the Wildlife Review Board that's the other appointment that we need to look at.

-Chief Jim Antoine suggested one of the agenda items should be about chief and council.
+Chief Jim Antoine suggested one of the agenda items should be about Chief and council.

-Stanley Sanguez would like some information on the AAROM Program and the information on Access and Benefits.
+Stanley Sanguez would like some information on the AAROM Program and the information on Access & Benefits.